Ifechukwudaniel/Oracles/Inbound-Oracles/Push/README.md

-# 🏗 Push Oracle Demo
+#  Push Oracle Demo

-This is a simple tutorial that explains a push oracle this demo is made with scaffold eth 2.
-So we recommend that you are a bit familiar with scaffold eth 2 and solidity
+This is a straightforward guide that provides an explanation of a push oracle, utilizing Scaffold-Eth 2 for demonstration purposes.
+It's advisable that you have some familiarity with Scaffold-Eth 2 and Solidity to fully benefit from this tutorial.

 ## Requirements